 When the Fed was established in 1913, the discount window was its primary tool.
 It provides a necessary safety valve in times of emergency.
 For example, during the 1999 Y2K scare and again after the 9/11 attacks, the Fed loosened its constraints to make sure banks had plenty of money.

 In January 2003, the Fed replaced that system with the primary and secondary programs.
-Although desperate, banks still have to have good collateral to even qualify for the primary program.
+Although desperate, banks still need to have good collateral to even qualify for the primary program.
 If they are really in bad shape, they can only be eligible for the secondary program, which charges an even higher rate.
 But for a poorly run bank, it's still preferable than going out of business and being taken over by the Federal Deposit Insurance Corporation.